amperity/amperity-docs/amperity_reference/source/courier_groups.rst

 .. courier-groups-context-start

 A courier group is typically configured to run automatically on a recurring schedule.
 All couriers within a courier group run as a unit; couriers with required files must complete before any downstream processes, such as Stitch or database generation, can be started.
 For each courier with required files, Amperity determines if those files have updates, and then pulls updated files to Amperity.
+Depending on the run type, Amperity may then run Stitch and generate a Customer 360.
+If orchestrations, campaigns, or Profile API indexes are configured to run as part of a courier group, they may then also run once the Customer 360 is created.

 .. courier-groups-context-end